PolyProg/PolyProg.github.io/_events/santa.md

 # Santa's Algorithmic Challenge

 Ho ho ho!
-Santa decided to pass by EPFL before Christmas, to judge nice students based on their algorithmic performance.
+Every year, Santa passes by EPFL before Christmas, to judge nice students based on their algorithmic performance.

 The Challenge is organized by Prof. Kapralov, in collaboration with PolyProg and Yandex.
 It is focused on Bachelor students, specifically those in second year taking the "Algorithms" class, but open to all EPFL students.